borisovg/metalsmith-uglify/README.md

 It also takes in an object hash with options:

+- **`options.order`** (String, Array of Strings) Default `'**'`

+  This is how you would order the files to be processed.
+This is mostly just used with the concat option so you can control the order in which your files will be concatenated.

 - **`options.filter`** (String, Function, Array of Strings) Default `'**/*.js'`

   This is how you filter which files actually get included.
 You can use a glob